evelocore-official/EazyBook-doc/Doc.md

 ### 🍅 Login/Signup
 - Patients sign up by entering their phone number (e.g., 07...).
 - They receive an OTP for verification and complete their profile.
-- Patients can log in from multiple devices using OTP validation.
+- Patients can't log in from multiple devices.

 ### 🍅 Dashboard
 - Displays upcoming appointments.